Location: | Classroom: King 260 |

 Students are responsible for adding and dropping courses via MyMadison.
 Please consult the registrar's page of dates and deadlines for exact deadlines.

 If you need an accommodation based on the impact of a disability, you should contact the Office of Disability Services (Student Success Center, Room 1202, www.jmu.edu/ods, 540-568-6705) if you have not previously done so.
 Disability Services will provide you with an Access Plan Letter that will verify your need for services and make recommendations for accommodations to be used in the classroom.
-You are encouraged to with me to review the course requirements and your requested accommodations to develop an individualized plan appropriate for this course.
+You are encouraged to meet with me to review the course requirements and your requested accommodations to develop an individualized plan appropriate for this course.

 This class will operate in accord with JMU's inclement weather policy available at http://www.jmu.edu/JMUpolicy/1309.shtml